 Started in 1982, the Virginia Interfaith Center for Public Policy is Virginia’s oldest faith-based advocacy group.
 We are a broadly diverse, morally driven group of advocates working to advance public policies that better serve low-income, vulnerable, and underrepresented communities in the Commonwealth of Virginia.
 We engage and educate people of faith and the general public regarding critical social issues, the legislative process, and the call to advocacy.

 If you would like to join our email list you can use this link.

 Volunteer for the “Witness at the Capitol” program at the General Assembly.

-Attend our “Day for All People” advocacy day during the General Assembly’s session in January.
+Attend our Tues., Jan.
+22 – “Day for All People” advocacy day at the General Assembly.

 Through partnerships with other statewide non-profit advocacy organizations and our own grassroots networks, we empower and unite faithful advocates in Virginia to: